 The more people achieve, the more they learn.
 Their willingness to tackle new challenges increases.

-To capitalize on the potential, companies must define the true work requirements at each key leadership level.
+Companies must define the true work requirements at each key leadership level to capitalize on the potential.
 Succession planning systems must spell out what’s needed to make a successful transition from one layer of leadership responsibility to the next.
-Matching an individual’s potential with a series of requirements is how leadership pipelines are built.
+Leadership pipelines are built by matching an individual’s potential with a series of requirements.

 The starting point is understanding the natural hierarchy of work that exists in most organizations.
 This focus is on managerial-leadership work rather than technical or professional contributions.
-In most large, decentralized business organizations, this hierarchy consists of six career passages or pipeline turns.
+This hierarchy consists of six career passages or pipeline turns in most large, decentralized business organizations.
 The model resembles a pipeline that bends in six places, with each passage representing increased complexity.

 - Starting Point: Managing self